 Teaching and Learning Tools (Cycle 1, Cycle 2, HQC, etc.)

-The Communauté Histoire is a MEES-sponsored community space for Secondary 3/4 teachers and consultants only.
-It is a private place to find and share resources, tools, lessons, etc. It is also now the principal provincial sharing location for evaluation tools which cannot be distributed publically.
+The Communauté Histoire is a MEES-sponsored space for Secondary 3/4 teachers and consultants only.
+It is a private place to find and share resources, tools, lessons, etc. distributed publically.

-For a list of LEARN's and some English RECITUS document packages that are available via the Sec 3/4 Community in English, please browse the History of Quebec and Canada main page: Go to page
+To more easily browse LEARN's latest document packages, and some translated RECITUS tasks and evaluations, please visit the History of Quebec and Canada main page: Go to page

 HISTORY & CITIZENSHIP EDUCATION (OLDER CYCLE 2 PROGRAM)